-Spring Pruning Clematis, an easy visual lesson on how and where to clip.
+Spring Pruning Clematis, an easy visual lesson on how and where to clip with video.
 Give your clematis a fresh, clean start for the new season.

 Spring pruning clematis is one of the first garden chores of the new season I get to do and it is so rewarding.
 For general growing information for clematis just CLICK HERE.

 Doing an early garden inspection to see what is emerging can reveal that your clematis is budding but looking rather messy with all the old bits still clinging on.

 Time to give it needed some TLC.
 (If you want to read how to completely refurbish an overgrown clematis CLICK HERE.

 Get your pruners and get to work.
 Start from the top and work downward.
 Much of it is quite brittle so take care and be gentle.
 Here is a nice fat bud erupting from the vine.

 (this particular method also works for pruning group 1 Clematis which typically bloom earlier than group 2.
 Group 1 bloom on old wood only)

 It has more vine above it but it is not actively growing and the side tendrils too are dried up.

 I take my pruners and cut all that dried up stuff back.
 Sometimes I have to gently separate vines that are wrapping around each other.

 I remove the dead leaves as well.
 It is looking tidier already but there is nothing to help keep it tied up to the trellis.
 This is where some strips of old pantyhose can come in handy like I use when tying up my climbing roses, I show them in this post.
 CLICK HERE